jag250/operating-systems-with-xv6/week06.md

 * What is the "magic" for an interpreted script?
 What is the "magic" for ELF binaries?
 * Can an interpreted script have an interpreted script as its interpreter?
   * Can you just implement `exec` recursively?

 ## Assignments

-* Implement basic interpreted script handling, when a file is executable to read the first few bytes and decide if it's instead a path to use as the binary to load (not `argv[0]`).
+* Implement basic interpreted script handling.
+When a file is executable, read the first few bytes and decide if it's instead a path to use as the binary to load (not `argv[0]`).
 Assuming you pick `/sh` as your interpreter, you might need to make changes there as well, since the _script_ will now be